 The “tecMode” enumerated data type specifies that the enumerated values should be represented as an unsigned binary integer.
 It defers the specification of the number of bits until the data type is used as a concrete argument in a command, for example.
 An EDS validation tool can be written to assure that the number of possible values that can be expressed in an enumerated data type is greater than or equal to the number of labels defined in the EDS.

 Defining a Message

-The parameters of the star tracker interface describe the messages that the star tracker can publish.
-The “starTrackerData” parameter in Figure 19 refers to a <ContainerDataType> named “basicData”, which appears in Figure 21.
+The parameters of the star tracker functional interface describe the messages that the star tracker can publish.
+The “starTrackerData” parameter in Figure 5-3 refers to a <ContainerDataType> named “basicData”, which appears in Figure 5-5.